 - If you want to start a sports club, you will need to create it as a society first.
 You'll need to spend at least one academic year building your society; if after that time you have at least 30 members and can show that you've developed as a group, we can consider making you a sports club.
 If you want to go down this route, you'll need to speak to James Raywood (Student Sport Manager).
 Email him at firstname.lastname@example.org or head to the Sportspark to see him.
 The Activities & Opportunities Officer will also be able to help you with this.

-I've checked and my society idea meets all those criteria - how do I get started now?
+I've checked and my society idea meets the criteria - how do I get started now?

-- Find out who’d be interested!
+- First things first, find out who’d be interested!
 All societies need 20 members, so you should find some people who are keen to join you.
 The best way to do this is post your idea at the top of this page, so people can comment and vote your idea up.
 Once you have 20 upvotes, we'll get in touch with you to make it happen.
-You can also try publicising it on social media or asking friends, coursemates and co-workers to get the word around.
+You can also try publicising it on social media.

 - Tell everyone what your society’s about.
 You’ll need to write a constitution, explaining why your society should be created and what you’ll offer students that they can’t get anywhere else.
 Don’t forget to get the President, Treasurer and Secretary to sign it.
 Then send it to Union.email@example.com.

 - The Societies Exec will look at your application at the next meeting they have and give you some feedback, so you can make your constitution really strong.

 - Your application will go to Union Council to be approved.
 If it passes, your society will be created and we’ll take it from there!
 We'll keep in touch while you're getting started so that you get the support you need.